cmoran03/BI453-Project-/README.md

 ## Introduction

-This project applies Non-Negative MAtrix Factorisation to miRNA samples of leukemia patients to cluster the different leukemia subtypes.
+This project applies Non-Negative Matrix Factorisation to miRNA samples of leukemia patients to cluster the different leukemia subtypes.

 ## Load Packages